iron512/AdventOfCode2k22/README.md

 - The day after Day1, one of my colleagues and I were talking about oneliners.
 So I decided to solve it again with an oneliner.
 - On Day3 that same colleague showed me a *superclever* way to solve the character mapping.
 I definitely stoled it.
 - Day6 was quite easy.
 Solved it from Trento to Lavis (even faster than Day1)
+- in Day07 I also prompted a visualization of the asked directory.
+I had produced one too during the Operating System course, in 2017
+- Day09 was quite tough.
+The abstraction i planned in the beginning however was quite correct.
+Big up.
+- I really loved Day10.
+I love when the result displays some kinda of screen or whatever.
+- Day11 was kinda fun.
+Not for the problem itself, but myself thinking that part 2 were soooo easy.
+After failing, I knew it was about the correct use of congruent classes and so on due to the constant use of module operation. but It took me some time to figure out a fast and reliable solution.
+It is crazy how much linear algebra taunts me every day
+> Lol quite easy, switch the 20 to 10000 and remove the / 3
+>
+> -- *my (stupid) self*